wrattler/wrattler-design/data-store/data-store.md

 empty set and the set containing the empty tuple.
 They are useful in theory as representations of truth and falsity.)

+## Support for the desiderata

+Tables are clearly supported; as are, in some sense, the meanings of primitive types.
+However, interpretations are not available, nor are complex types or user-defined annotations.

+# Appendix B: Overview of Ontology

+I have at least worked with databases professionally.
+By contrast, my experience of ontologies consists mostly of kvetching to actual experts that I don't understand what an ontology is.
+So you should probably treat my attempts to define one with scepticism.

+What I think is meant by an ontology is: (a) a set of sentences in a logic; and (b) a representation of the domain of interest as model of that logic.
+The representations capture the meanings of the things of which we wish to speak of;
+the sentences say what we know about the world.

+In this game, I gather that propositional logic is too weak to be of much use, but first-order logic has the problem of being undecidable.
+Instead one chooses a particular logic from a class of *description logics*, whose expressive power is less than that of first-order logic but is nonetheless decidable.

+Essentially all my understanding (such as it is) comes from [@DBLP:journals/corr/abs-1201-4089], [@nardi2003introduction], and [@cameron1999sets].

+Almost certainly I am abusing the terms “model” and “interpretation.”

+Recall that logic is an abstract game of syntax, consisting of: a description of how to construct certain strings of symbols; a certain starting set of strings;
+and rules for transforming sets of strings into other sets of strings.
+A *model* for a logic is an interpretation of the strings in some mathematical structure, for which the interpretations of the axioms are true.

+In first-order logic, the strings are made up of two kinds of symbols.
+The first kind are the logical symbols: $=$, $\neg$, $\vee$, $\wedge$, $\to$,
+$\leftrightarrow$, $\exists$, and $\forall$; and parentheses and commas.

+The second kind, perhaps more interesting to us, are ones that relate to the particular domain of interest.
+There is supposed to be given a set of *constant symbols*, a set of *function symbols*, and a set of *relation symbols*.
+The latter two come with a number called their *arity* which describes how many arguments they have.

+To specify a model one must specify a set (called the “domain of discourse“), and give, for each constant symbol, an element of the set; for each function symbol, a function on the set; and for each relation symbol, a relation on the set.
+The idea is that this set captures all the “things” in the world, the one-place relations are predicates, and so on.
+An ontology is then this “vocabulary”, together with a collection of sentences in the logic; these sentences express truths about the world.

+For example, in the database world, to denote that Fred's age is 42, we would consider a relation *Ages* with relation schema, say, (*People*, $\mathbb{N}$), and include, as an element of that relation, the tuple (Fred, 42).
+In the ontology world, `Fred` and the element 42 would be constant symbols, there would be a relation `AgeOf` having arity 2, and we would write `AgeOf`(`Fred`, 42).[^age-of]

+[^age-of]: We might also write `Person`(`Fred`), but that is not necessary for
+    the example.